sib-swiss/containers-snakemake-training/docs/course_material/5_reproducibility_snakemake.md

     snakemake -c 1 --containerize > Dockerfile
     ```

-**(Optional) Exercise:** If you had to re-run the entire workflow from scratch, what command would you use?
+**Optional exercise:** If you had to re-run the entire workflow from scratch, what command would you use?

 ??? success "Answer"
     You can re-run the whole workflow with: